stormrainer/threataggregator/README.md

 feeds.py contains a dictionary list of various feeds to use. config.py contains a small list of configuration settings for syslog purposes.

+Requirements:
+pip install geoip2
+pip install netaddr
+First time usage will cache geoip2 database which will take a few minutes

 Usage:

 Simply run threataggregator.py with no arguments.